CN to fill policing vacancy - Prince Rupert Northern View

 But that’s for only two days a month, Terrace mayor Carol Leclerc pointed out in a recent council discussion framed around CN’s refusal to back a bid by the city to apply for senior government grants to build a pedestrian overpass spanning its railyard which now divides the city.

-The overpass would require the use of CN land, something the company turned down in citing the possibility it might be needed to expand its operations based on an increase in traffic to and from the port at Prince Rupert.
+The overpass would require the use of CN land, something the company turned down, citing the possibility it might be needed to expand its operations based on an increase in traffic to and from the Prince Rupert port.

 Although an overpass has long been on the city’s list as a way to deter people from trespassing across the tracks, something that has resulted in deaths and injuries over the years, the city has also cited the need for fencing and CN policing.